EXPLAINER: What to expect from China’s party congress

 After an expected long policy speech on Sunday, the congress will largely take place behind closed doors.

-If previous protocols are followed, the new leadership will be revealed during the closing session, with the highest-ranking members emerging from behind a curtain to take their place in the hierarchy based on their distance to the left and right of Xi.
+If previous protocols are followed, the new leadership will be unveiled the day after the Congress closes, with senior members emerging from behind a curtain to take their place in the hierarchy based on their distance to the left and right of Xi.

 JOIN THE CALL

-Note: This story has been corrected to say that the new leadership will likely be unveiled the day after the Congress closes, not during the closing session.